 - interview for one of 15 internships for 2018/19 with Lendlease

-The first focuses on social action, with projects inspired by London Bubble and Football Beyond Borders.
+The first focuses on social action, with projects led by London Bubble Theatre Company and Football Beyond Borders.
 These projects teach them of their own voice within their community and beyond, culminating in a showcase at City Hall in front of Matthew Ryder, Deputy Mayor for Social Integration, Social Mobility and Community Engagement.

-The second phase, delivered by The Challenge, focuses on employability.
+The second phase, delivered by The Challenge, focuses on employability skills training and continued personal development.
 It reflects on what was achieved in their social action projects and how these achievements can fit into the skills employers look for.
-There are employability workshops to discuss CVs and interview techniques in preparation for Lendlease internships.
+There are five employability skills workshops to discuss first impressions, communication and interview techniques, in preparation for Lendlease work placements.
 Finally, it encourages young people to join the main HeadStart programme, so that continued support is available.

-Our ambition for this particular pilot is to support 100 young people to complete the programme by February 2019.
+Our ambition for this particular pilot is to support 100 young people within Southwark to complete the programme by March 2019.
 We then hope to roll it out across London, bringing these opportunities to even more young people.